THE EL-ARAJ EXCAVATION PROJECT

 |2017||EXCAVATION SEASON 2|

 The pottery findings and architectural structures revealed in the 2016 excavation have prompted a second season of excavation at el-Araj.
-The excavation schedule is represented by one 2-week sessions from June 30-July14.
+The excavation schedule is represented by one 2-week session from June 30-July14.
 Students and non-students are welcome to join us for this unique opportunity.
 The time spent at the excavation will be supplemented by guest lectures, and local field trips.There is the option to participate on a tour of Jerusalem, Qumran, Ein Gedi and Masada, with a visit to the Dead Sea.
 This Jerusalem-Dead Sea touring option is not a part of the excavation schedule.
 It does require additional cost.